-This Local Industrial Strategy sets out three priorities for the Cambridgeshire and Peterborough economy:
+This Local Industrial Strategy sets out three main priorities for the Cambridgeshire and Peterborough economy:

-- Improve the long-term capacity for growth in Greater Cambridge by supporting the foundations of productivity.
-This will support the expansion of the region's innovation powerhouse.
-Crucially, this will also reduce the risk of any stalling in the long-term high growth rates that have been enjoyed in the city region for several decades.
-This will be done by: investing heavily in housing: supporting supply chain development; delivering transformational transport and infrastructure; whilst leveraging the strengths and better connecting the Cambridge cluster - all for the greater benefit of the other two economies and the UK.
-There also needs to be continued efforts to support the Cambridge innovation ecosystem and to continue to attract international firms to the region; - Increase sustainability and broaden the base of local economic growth, by identifying opportunities for high growth companies to accelerate growth where there is greater absorptive capacity, addressing the current bottlenecks to growth in Greater Cambridge; and

-▶ Expand and build upon the clusters and networks that have enabled Cambridge to become a global leader in innovative growth.
-The Local Industrial Strategy sets out how business leaders, sectors, and places will join together to build an economy-wide business support ecosystem.
-This eco-system will promote business growth; greater productivity; innovation commercialisation; greater global market access; and more effective skills development.
-This will complement the above to deliver a more inclusive and resilient economy.
+- Improve the long-term capacity for growth in Greater Cambridge to support the expansion of this innovation powerhouse and, crucially, reduce the risk of any stalling in the long-term high growth rates that have been enjoyed in the city region for several decades.
+This will be done by investing heavily in housing, supporting supply chain development, delivering transformational transport and infrastructure, whilst leveraging the strengths and better connecting the Cambridge cluster for the greater benefit of the other two economies and the UK.
+There also needs to be continued efforts to support the Cambridge innovation ecosystem and to continue to attract international firms to the region. - Increase sustainability and broaden the base of local economic growth, by identifying opportunities for high growth companies to accelerate business growth where there is greater absorptive capacity, beyond the current bottlenecks to growth in Greater Cambridge. - Expand and build upon the clusters and networks that have enabled Cambridge to become a global leader in innovative growth by encouraging business leaders, sectors, and places to join together to build an economy-wide business support eco-system to promote business growth, greater productivity, innovation commercialisation, greater global market access and more effective skills development to deliver a more inclusive and resilient economy.

 The CPIER has identified the area's sectoral strengths and specialisms, which this Local Industrial Strategy will seek to make the most of.
-These include:
+This includes: